-- 7.7.2 All other requests for vacation shall be considered on a first-request-first-granted basis subject to the Sheriff's Office's reasonable operating needs.
+7.7.2 All other requests for vacation shall be considered on a first-request-first-granted basis subject to the Sheriff's Office's reasonable operating needs.
 In the case of simultaneous employee requests, seniority, as defined by the Seniority Article, shall prevail.
-Such requests must be approved by the branch chief or designee as established by Sheriff's Office procedures. - 7.7.3 Employees must notify the Sheriff's Office as soon as possible in the case of unforeseen illness or emergency and request appropriate leave. - 7.8 Employees may elect pay in lieu of vacation up to a maximum of one hundred twenty (120) hours per year, subject to the following requirements and procedures. - 7.8.1 The opportunity to sell back vacation shall be offered twice (2x) per year as defined by County policy.
-Requests must be submitted on forms designated by the Payroll office no later than the 15th of the month prior to sell back. - 7.8.2 To be eligible to sell back vacation, an employee must have used a total of eighty (80) hours vacation and floating holiday in the prior calendar year.
-The total of vacation sold may not exceed the one hundred twenty (120)-hour limitation and may be apportioned according to the employee's choice between the sell back periods. - 7.8.3 The vacation sell back option is subject to funding limitations and availability of adequate funds.
-Vacation sales may be restricted or suspended by the County Administrator.
-In the event vacation sales requests exceed available funds, the Human Resources Department shall develop procedures to equitably apportion vacation sales among employees with pending requests.
+Such requests must be approved by the branch chief or designee as established by Sheriff's Office procedures.

+7.7.3 Employees must notify the Sheriff's Office as soon as possible in the case of unforeseen illness or emergency and request appropriate leave.

+7.8 Vacation Sellback.
+Employees may elect to sell back up to eighty (80) hours of vacation per calendar year after they have taken the same amount of hours of vacation.
+The election must be made by December 31^{st} of the calendar year, prior to the sellback year.
+For example, if the employee submits a request to sell back eighty (80) hours by December 31^{st} , 2019, after the employee takes eighty (80) hours of vacation in 2020, they shall receive the cashout for the eighty (80) hours requested.

-- 7.9 Upon termination of employment, an employee with more than six (6) months of service with the County shall be paid for all accrued vacation, at the employee's regular rate of pay but excluding non-pay items such as clothing allowance. - 7.10 Scheduled vacation time may be amended to allow the Sheriff's Office to meet emergency situations (Acts of God, natural disasters, civil unrest or governmental declaration of emergency).
-However, where such changes are initiated, the Sheriff's Office will explore other alternatives to minimize the negative impacts to affected employees where non-recoverable funds are involved. - 7.11 Employee may donate vacation to the sick leave amount of another employee suffering from a serious illness or injury as provided by County policy or the applicable Collective Bargaining Agreement.
+7.9 Upon termination of employment, an employee with more than six (6) months of service with the County shall be paid for all accrued vacation, at the employee's regular rate of pay but excluding non-pay items such as clothing allowance.

+7.10 Scheduled vacation time may be amended to allow the Sheriff's Office to meet emergency situations (Acts of God, natural disasters, civil unrest or governmental declaration of emergency).
+However, where such changes are initiated, the Sheriff's Office will explore other alternatives to minimize the negative impacts to affected employees where non-recoverable funds are involved.

+7.11 Employee may donate vacation to the sick leave amount of another employee suffering from a serious illness or injury as provided by County policy or the applicable Collective Bargaining Agreement.

-ARTICLE 8 SICK LEAVE
+ARTICLE 8.
+SICK LEAVE